 With Melvin Ingram, Chandler Jones, Courtney Upshaw and David DeCastro still on the board.
 The New York Jets continued their perplexing off-season by selecting North Carolina defensive end Quinton Coples.
 Of all the pass rushers on the board, Coples had the most question marks about him and does not have the versatility to play major reps at outside linebacker.
 Both Mike Tannenbaum and Rex Ryan confirmed Coples will play defensive end.
 He is a guy who displayed an unnerving lack of motor and passion for the game of football.
 Sound familiar?

 Here are some excerpts of the draft reports on him leading up to draft day.
-Keep in mind, Coples play dropped off substantially from his senior year to his junior year. -
+Keep in mind, Coples play dropped off substantially from his senior year to his junior year. –“Played not to get hurt.
+Not an elite pass rusher from the edge.
+Motor runs hot and cold”

 “Marginal competitor.
 Does not apply himself.
 Lacks the heart, desire and glass eating makeup desired in the trenches and must ratchet up the intensity if he wants to play against the big boys in the pros”